paragdodia1990/cmenu/README.md

 #CMENU
-Customize menu for responsive sites.
+Jquery Plugin for Customize menu for responsive sites.